 Can I study English as a second/foreign language at Stanford?

+If you are a current Stanford student, you can take classes with us!
 During the academic year (September-June) participation in ESL classes is strictly limited to matriculated Stanford students taking the courses for credit, with courses aimed specifically toward improving English language proficiency for graduate study and professional development.
 Stanford undergraduates may take certain of our courses for credit with permission: contact email@example.com to make the request.